erquhart/jekyll-portfolio/_posts/2016-05-09-css-shapes-let-the-text-flow-around-you.markdown

 ---

-# CSS Shapes — Let the Text Flow Around You

 There’s magic in the air around CSS right now.
 There’s so much new to be excited about.
 One simple thing that you should get excited about is the CSS Shapes Module.